Noise Level: Moderate

 Ambiance - Upscale, rustic, Italian country

-Recommended For: Diners who enjoy well prepared food Italian food with upscale, rustic country Italian ambiance
+Recommended For: Diners who enjoy good food Italian food with upscale, rustic country Italian ambiance

-Recommended dishes: When available, The Branzino cooked bone -in and filleted before serving, The Galletto al Mattone -Pan-roasted free-ranch cornish hen; and The Costata di Manzo 20oz.
+Recommended dishes: When available, The Lombata D’Agnello, Roasted domestic loin of lamb with fresh herb crust, served in its natural juices, The Galletto al Mattone -Pan-roasted free-ranch cornish hen; and The Costata di Manzo 20oz.
 Grilled bone-in prime rib-eye steak with homemade shoestring fried potatoes .

 Liquor: Full bar service with good selection of low end reasonably priced Italian wines and specialty cocktails.

-Brioso Ristorante, opened in April 2015, is the second Brioso restaurant in Marlboro owned and operated by the Dimaggio brother's; Raffaele , Pietro, and Calogero.
-The older of the two restaurants, Brioso Trattoria, is located five minutes north on Route 9.
+Brioso Ristorante, owned and operated by the Dimaggio brother's; Raffaele , Pietro, and Calogero.

-Brioso Ristorante, is more high end of the two with a rustic, yet upscale Italian country ambiance and a full service bar.
+Brioso Ristorante, is a rustic, yet upscale Italian country ambiance with a full service bar.

-Setting/Ambiance - Brioso Ristorante, the larger of the two, is located in a free standing, two story building.
+Brioso Ristorante, is located in a free standing, two story building.
 The restaurant occupies the 1st floor.
 There are three dining rooms plus the bar area with high-top tables.
 The two main dining rooms are attractively done up with stone and earth tone stucco walls, and large tiled flooring.
 The two dining areas are separated by a high partitioned stone wall with embedded wine racks.
 The third dining area, off to the left as you enter, is very large and is used mostly for banquets and private parties

 Brioso is open seven days/week: Monday - Thursday: for lunch from 12 PM - 3 PM, for dinner from 4 PM - 10PM.